karantrehan/Image_Completion_Demo/README.md

 ###### Note:
-This service is for demo purpose only, the underlying model has been trained only on 12 images, hence results can't be compared to those in the Research Paper
+This service is for demo purpose only, the underlying model hasn't been trained fully, hence results can't be compared to those in the Research Paper